app-generator/docs-old/deployment/render/flask.md

 # Deploy Flask to Render

 This page explains how to go live with a **Flask** project on **Render**, a popular deployment platform.
-For newcomers, [Render](https://render.com/) supports the deployment for all major languages, Free Certificates, DDoS protection, and auto deploys from GIT.&#x20;
+For newcomers, [Render](https://render.com/) supports the deployment for all major languages, Free Certificates, DDoS protection, and auto deploys from GitHub.

 > The VIDEO version - published on YouTube